 In 2022, significant steps were taken to improve the media ecosystem in Sierra Leone.
-One of the major highlights was the convening of first ever Media Viability and Investment Conference, and the development of regulations dealing with media ethics and professionalism.
+One of the major highlights was the convening of first ever Media Viability and Investment professionalism.
 In 2022, more media houses were registered and given licenses to operate.
 However, most media houses are unable to cope with the current economic situation in the country, hence, they are mostly off air, or publish on few occasions.
 Several factors account for this situation, which are addressed in this section.